Diagnosis of Barrett's Esophagus

 Upper GI endoscopy and biopsy

-Barrett’s esophagus can be difficult to diagnose because this condition does not affect all the tissue in your esophagus.
-The doctor takes biopsy samples from at least eight different areas of the lining of your esophagus.
+Barrett’s esophagus can be hard to diagnose because it doesn’t affect all the tissue in your esophagus.
+The doctor will take biopsy samples from multiple areas of the lining of your esophagus.3

 Share this page